ZhimingMei/Big-Data-Matching/README.md

    - In this step, for the fuzzy matching with multiple comparison levels (requirements), we prefer Splink [README-splink](https://github.com/ZhimingMei/Big-Data-Matching/blob/main/splink/README.md).
    - For the fuzzy matching with only one comparison level, i.e., we need to find best potential results for one pair (company pair, fullname pair, etc.), we prefer String_grouper [README-string grouper](https://github.com/ZhimingMei/Big-Data-Matching/tree/main/string_grouper#readme)
 2. Then, we calculate some relative scores, to further check whether the potential pairs are true or not.
-   - We calculate some **scores** (including the Levenshtein distance, ngram distance, phonetic distance, etc) first.
-We also figure out an algorithm that can help improve the predicting quality in RF model, which scores based on the name features (first name/middle name/last name, name initial, name composition, name "etymology")
+   - We calculate some **scores** (including the Levenshtein distance, ngram distance, phonetic distance, etc. See [Scores-code example](https://github.com/ZhimingMei/Big-Data-Matching/blob/main/further_check/calculate_scores.py) here) first.
+We also figure out an algorithm that can help improve the predicting quality in RF model, which scores based on the name features (first name/middle name/last name, name initial, name composition, name "etymology".
+See [Custom_scores-code example](here))
    - We construct a **random forest** model to predict the matching likelihood.
+   - BTW, here's a interesting tool to help identify whether the potential matching pairs are true or not, that is Claude [Claude-code example](https://github.com/ZhimingMei/Big-Data-Matching/blob/main/further_check/explore_claude.py). (to assist the **manual checking/labeling** process)

 ## Results